elast0ny/CROWDFUZZ/docs/plugin_dev.md

 For simplicity, it is highly recommend to avoid input deletion & reordering in this list so other plugins can use indexes safely.

 ## __File selection__
-Responsible for creating the INPUT_BYTES entry.
+Responsible for creating the INPUT_BYTES and INPUT_IDX entries.

 ## __Mutation__
 Mutation plugins should read the INPUT_BYTES entry and push values to MUTATED_INPUT_BYTES.